6 Fast Food Tacos, Ranked from Soggy to Crunchy Excellence

 While recognizing the challenges of ranking markedly different tacos, we decided to set out on a taco quest to discover who makes the best fast food taco.
 Based on the variety of tacos out there, we had to narrow our candidates.
 We relied on the simplest tacos that we think embody each popular chain.
-And if, like Burger King, the restaurant had only one type of taco on the menu, that’s the one we went with.
+And if the restaurant had only one type of taco on the menu, that’s the one we went with.
 The ranking itself considers several factors: Does it have varying textural components?
 Are the fillings compatible?
 Is this a taco I would definitely consider eating again?
 Are these tacos actually the value they appear to be?

 6. Carl’s Jr./Green Burrito: Crunchy Beef Taco